Frequently Asked Questions about the Undergraduate Degree

 If your situation allows for it, first consider an Educational Leave (See University Catalog).
 That way, you may not have to reapply to the University when you are ready to return.
 If you must withdraw completely from the University, follow the proper procedures so you will not receive any failing “U” grades for the semester.
 Go to the Office of Enrollment Services or see the University Catalog, “Cancellation of Registration or Withdrawal from Institution.”

-27. Is it necessary for everyone to see the Peer Advisors/Undergraduate Advisor?
+27. Is it necessary for everyone to see the PRO Guides?

-29. Should I seek advice from other Psychology faculty besides the Undergraduate Advisor?
+28. Should I seek advice from other Psychology faculty besides ATLAS?

 Students concerned about graduate work and careers should definitely seek the opinions of numerous faculty members.
 There are many views and opinions about graduate school, so try to get a range of perspectives.
-Each individual faculty member, including the Undergraduate Advisor, is reflecting his or her own experiences and views and may not know what is best for you.
+Each individual faculty member is reflecting his or her own experiences and views and may not know what is best for you.
 So by all means ask around.
 See the list of faculty in the Handbook to contact them regarding relevant topics or questions.
-We also have a posting of contact information for Full and Part Time faculty in the Peer Advising office and in the main Psychology Office (PSY 100).
+We also have a posting of contact information for Full and Part Time faculty in the Psychology Resource Office (PRO) office and in the main Psychology Office (PSY 100).
 Faculty office hours and contact information may also be found on the department web site.

 CSULB can be as impersonal or as friendly a campus as you wish to make it.
 Within the Psychology Department, most classes average 45 students and there is considerable opportunity for interaction with your classmates and the instructors.
 To get to know your instructors better, you can speak up in class, see them during their office hours with relevant topics or questions, attend colloquia and the receptions which often follow, or volunteer to assist them in their research.
 To get to know your classmates better, arrive early to class where there is usually informal discussion.
 If you take lab courses such as 210, 220 and 310, you will find yourself spending several hours a week with a small group of students.
 Also, most 400 level courses are small in size (15 to 30 students) and provide close interaction with faculty and other Psychology majors.
 It is especially helpful to join the student organizations which have many social functions, schedule speakers, conduct book sales and bake sales, sponsor Psych Day and much more.
 These organizations provide a wonderful opportunity for networking with other students and faculty.
 For a list of Psychology student organizations, see the Handbook.
 You may also find information on the psychology student organizations on the department web site.